shiven1703/IPFS-filesharing-project/README.md

-# Databanken-Project
+# IPFS-filesharing-project

-Repo for databanken project
+This project uses IPFS network to allow file-sharing.

 # Guide